SASE Expert Certification Training (level 1 & 2)

-The Benefits of Moving Faster and Boosting Performance
+The Benefits of Moving Faster

 The SASE architecture leverages key cloud capabilities including elasticity and scalability.
 This provides a platform that instantly adapts to emerging business needs, such as connecting a remote workforce with just a click of a button; or provisioning new resources easily for quick global expansion.

 True SASE implements a single-pass engine that processes each packet for multiple networking and security objectives in parallel.
 This delivers maximum flexibility with minimal latency and resource requirements.

 SASE’s globally distributed PoPs ensure that all networking and security capabilities are available everywhere, delivering the best possible experience to all edges.

 Managing an ever-growing pile of point solutions is becoming too complex, too slow.
 One of the SASE benefits is that, management becomes simple via a single-pane-of-glass that provides control across an entire enterprise.